saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 The function takes 3 parameters.
 The first is the index of the analyzer returned from the `GetAnalyzers()` function.
 The second is the filename to save to, and the third determines whether or not to pipe the information back through the TCP socket to you.

+Note, this function was not setup to anything useful with streamed results.
+It currently just prints them to the console.